Properties of black hole mergers in disks of active galactic nuclei: Results

 Overall, the merging mass and mass ratio distributions are influenced by several parameters, particularly the duration of the AGN phase, the AGN gas density, the BH number density within the AGN disk, and the accretion prescriptions.
 If a substantial fraction of mergers originates from AGN disks, observational data can be used to constrain the combination of these parameters.

 Although we do not alter several parameters, the key parameters affecting the merger rate and the maximum BH masses found in \citet{Xue2025} are related to the BH number and AGN disk densities, as explored in this study.
 Table~\ref{table_results} lists the number of mergers and the top $1\%$ of masses among merging binaries.
 The dependence on these parameters is mostly consistent with the results from \citet{Xue2025}, while the maximum mass is higher by a factor of a few in this study.
 This discrepancy is presumably due to the implementation of binary component exchanges and the evolution of background BHs through mergers and accretion, which tends to produce more massive binaries and merger remnants.
+Specifically, the absence of exchanges during binary-single interactions and the growth of background objects through mergers can, respectively, reduce the mass enhancement at mergers by up to a factor of $\sim 3$ (reflecting the initial BH mass range) and by a factor of the expected number of generations of merging background BHs.

 In the fiducial model, the AGN lifetime needs to be less than $\sim 3~{\rm Myr}$, limited primarily by BH number density.
 Currently, the fiducial model aligns with the observed constraints.
 If the accretion rate onto BHs is characterized by a super-Eddington rate, the duty cycle of the accretion phase should be low as investigated in model~M20, or substantial wind losses may regulate accretion \citep[e.g.,][]{Sadowski2016}.
 These variations among models could be further constrained through comparisons with other observables.